2D Imaging @ CCNY

 This course focuses on the creation and "reading" of images.
 Throughout the course students will learn foundational technologies relating to the creation and manipulation of digital imagery.
 At the same time, students will hone their ability to successfully analyze both their own images and the images that surround them.

 As creators of images, it is necessary to develop both our technical and analytic abilities.
 On the technical side, we will learn how to deal with formal aspects of images such as color, value, and contrast, as well as techiniques such as masking and compositing.
-On the theoretical side, we will employ a number of tools in our attempt to "read" images which range from Art History to Semiotics.
+On the theoretical side, we will employ a number of tools in our attempt to "read" images which range from Art history to semiotics.

 Objectives